STEEL CONNECT, INC.

 Dissemination and Amendment

-This Code shall be distributed annually to each employee, officer and director of the Company, and each employee, officer and director shall certify that he or she has received, read and understood the Code and has complied with its terms.
+This Code shall be distributed to each new employee, officer and director of the Company upon commencement of his or her employment or other relationship with the Company and shall also be distributed annually to each employee, officer and director of the Company.
+Following distribution of this Code, each employee, officer and director shall certify that he or she has received, read and understood this Code and has complied with its terms.

 EACH EMPLOYEE, OFFICER AND DIRECTOR IS REQUIRED TO ELECTRONICALLY ACKNOWLEDGE RECEIPT OF THIS CODE OF BUSINESS CONDUCT AND ETHICS WITHIN 10 DAYS OF ISSUANCE.
 FAILURE TO DO SO MAY RESULT IN DISCIPLINARY ACTION.